SvenBroeckling/phasesix-rulebook/published/pantheon_en.md

 The invocation requires 2 charm rolls and a willpower roll.

+> A word about the gods' work.
+The work of the gods is sometimes described with concrete rules.
+However, most descriptions remain rather vague.
+This is to reflect the fact that the nature and workds of the gods are their own business.
+GMs and players should be open to spontaneous developments when a god or demon intervenes in world events.

 #### Consecration

 With the consecration, an item such as a weapon is given to a god.
 The divine power ensures that the item is improved (stats plus about 30-50%), however there is also a chance that the item will be ensouled after the consecration and have some life of its own.